 Income tax in Australia is collected by means of a withholding tax system known as Pay-as-you-go (PAYG).

 For employees with only a single job, the level of taxation at the end of the year is close to the amount due, before deductions are applied.
-Discrepancies and deduction amounts are declared in the annual income tax return and will be part of the refund which follows after annual assessment, or alternatively reduce the taxation debt that may be payable after assessment.
+Discrepancies and deduction amounts are declared in the annual income tax return and will be part of the refund which follows after yearly assessment or alternatively reduce the tax debt that may be payable after assessment.

 So there we have it.
 I hope you found the guide useful and as always feel free to ask any questions using the comments option below.